-Before support commence the family support worker, will check the J2L and complete the intervention spreadsheet, with bespoke target setting.
-This is shared with the staff member delivering the intervention/ therapy, often not a familiar member of staff to ensure the sessions do not interfere with day to day relationships.
+Before support commences, the family support worker will check the J2L and complete the intervention spreadsheet, with bespoke target setting.
+This is shared with the staff member delivering the intervention or therapy.
+Usually this will not be a familiar member of staff to ensure the sessions do not interfere with day to day relationships.

-Currently staff are trained to deliver therapies and interventions in Peli-Can, Positive Play, Drawing and Talking Therapy, Behaviour Box, Therapeutic Arts and Lego Therapy.
+Currently we have staff trained to deliver therapies and interventions in Peli-Can, Positive Play, Drawing and Talking Therapy, Behaviour Box, Therapeutic Arts and Lego Therapy.
+Further details of the content of these sessions can be found in appendix 3.